-Healthy Kale Egg Breakfast Cups are full of flavor and healthy goodness.
+Kale Egg Breakfast Cups are full of flavor and light goodness.
 With kale, sun-dried tomatoes, spicy chicken sausage, mushrooms, and feta cheese they will surely be the best part of waking up in 2017!

 This post contains affiliate links, which means we’ll earn a small commission if you buy the linked products, at no extra cost to you.
 Thanks for helping us keep the lights on at Taste And See!